 Additional Financial Assistance Options

-If you do not qualify for grants, consider exploring other financial assistance options for home improvement projects.
+In the event that you do not qualify for grants, consider searching elsewhere to obtain financial assistance options for home improvement projects.

 Low-Interest Home Repair Loans